galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 # Cell cluster annotation

 After clustering the cells, they must be annotated.
 This categorizes the clusters into known cell types. **Manual Cell Annotation** requires known marker genes and varying expression profiles of the marker genes among clusters.

-As marker genes for {PBMC's} are [known](https://panglaodb.se/markers.html) ({% cite Franzn2019 %}), we can annotate our clusters manually.
+Luckily, the marker genes for {PBMC's} are known and can be found in databases such as [PanglaoDB](https://panglaodb.se/markers.html) ({% cite Franzn2019 %}).
+Thus, we can annotate our clusters manually using known marker genes.

 ## Gene matrix
 Since our data currently doesn't contain gene information, we have to create a cell by gene activity matrix using the function *pp.make_gene_matrix*.

 > <hands-on-title> Task description </hands-on-title>
 >